reitcircles/cportal-sc/src/mint68/README.md

 -   The pair of USER and REFERENCE NFT's are minted in the same transaction.
 No other token is minted.
 -   Their names are, respectively, (222)USER and (100)REFERENCE.
+-   The two tokens share the same currency symbol (the policy id).
 -   The USER token is deposited at a public-key-hash address (i.e. a wallet address).
 -   The REFERENCE token is deposited at a particular script address determined by the policy parameters (see section 'API implementation' below).
 We call this script *the Registry*.
 -   The Registry has the property that only the 'Administrator' can spend its contents.
 (Thus, only the administrator can evolve the reference datums.)